Help Around Town, Inc. has been built by a parent with parents' concerns in mind.

 - For Level 3 Sex offenders, check the MA (only) state sex offender registry database

-- Note that Level 2 Sex offenders are only available in person from your local police station.
+- Note: the MA state sex offender registry database will also show Level 2 sex offenders from July 12, 2013 on.
+Level 2 Sex offenders who were convicted earlier are only available in person from your local police station.

 Research “First name, Last name” + Home Town +State